jleffler/soq/Primes/README.md

   The output should be the count of the numbers in the inclusive range [a, b] that have c distinct prime factors.

+### C++ variants

+  The files `eratosthenes-1-cxx.cpp`, `eratosthenes-2-cxx.cpp`,
+  `eratosthenes-3-cxx.cpp`, `eratosthenes-4-cxx.cpp`,
+  `eratosthenes-5-cxx.cpp`, `eratosthenes-6-cxx.cpp` are links to the
+  equivalent name minus the `-cxx`, and are used to demonstrate that the code can be compiled as a C++ program as well as a C program.
+  No claims are made that the C++ code is idiomatic modern C++ &mdash;
+  it is not!
+  But it does compile and run and produce the same answers.

 ### Scripts

 These scripts use a program `timecmd` which is not yet in the